-In addition to the above actions, the following are proposed for the investigation area:
+In addition to the above actions, we propose the following for the investigation area:

 6.4 Provide new inviting, accessible, diverse and comfortable public open space and enhanced public open space.

 6.5 Create a well-connected network of new and improved open spaces for the growing Macquarie Park community.